 |Application is sent to Chair of Education Committee for initial approval

 |After initial approval the application and supporting documentation is added to the Education Committee forum with an approximate budget.
-Any relevant committee or Institute Director are informed
+Any relevant committees are informed

 |ICS office adds to forum and advise relevant committee